yusifdev/yusifdev/README.md

 -->

 <!-- - 🔭 I’m currently working on ... -->
-- 🌱 I’m currently learning Typescript, React
+- 🌱 I’m currently learning Machine Learning
 <!--
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...